refactor-droidyy/Custom-Login-And-Signup/README.md

 ## Description
 This is simple app for custom login and signup authentication It works on simple firebase authentication and realtime database that uses some email id for authentication with some data maintained in database for futher use
+Also there is use for viewapger and tab layout